What is the course about?

 When I've finished, what course can I do next?

-The Calligraphy department runs a wide range of courses.
-Your tutor will be happy to advise you on suitable courses in the main 2020/21 programme according to your level and interests.
+Other (non-advanced) calligraphy courses are offered at City Lit, and your tutor will be happy to advise you on suitable courses for the 2021/22 academic session, according to your level and interests.

 In addition to our expanding range of advanced long courses, you will find a new and growing range of professional practice workshops in the school of Visual Arts (from October 2020), aimed at providing support, skills and context, and developing communities of practice.
 These workshops can be taken individually, according to need or interest, or as complementary components of a modular course, which you design for yourself; either way, they are there to provide you with the skills, knowledge and connections you need to take your advanced creative practice forward.